Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in an environmentally coupled Stuart-Landau oscillator system

 Here $D(S/x)$ is the $z$ component of $\nabla S_{1}\times \nabla S_{2}$ with $S_{1}= {\rm Re}S$ and $S_{2}={\rm Im}S$ being the real and the imaginary part of the complex field $S$.
 That is,

-For a spiral wave, $D[S/x]$ takes the maximal or minimal value at the phase singularity.
-Figure \ref{rotation_rev} (c) and (f) shows $D[S/x]$ for two different cases and they are almost the same as we expect.
+For a spiral wave, $D(S/x)$ takes the maximal or minimal value at the phase singularity.
+Figure \ref{rotation_rev} (c) and (f) shows $D(S/x)$ for two different cases and they are almost the same as we expect.
+According to Ref. \cite{pan_pre13}, for the same conditions, there are at most four different configurations of spiral waves for different parameters: two for outwardly propagating waves and the other two for inwardly propagating waves.
 Moreover, the curl direction $C$ [see the arrow with the solid line in Fig. \ref{rotation_rev} (a) and (d)], rotation direction $R$ and propagation direction $P$ satisfy following relationship as found before \cite{pan_pre13}